dpfrey/yocto_wp76_wp77_meta-bluetooth/README.md

 questionable in this repository, please let me know and I will try to correct it.

 ## What this layer provides
-* Kernel config options required to build bluetooth and drivers as modules
+* Kernel configuration options required to support bluetooth
-* Builds the bluez5 recipe

-## What is missing
+* bluez userspace library and utilities
-* Update of the root filesystem to install the firmware blob for the TI WiFi/BT IoT card.
+* TI wl18xx based WiFi/BT IoT card bluetooth firmware

 ## How to use this layer
 First, clone this layer into `meta-bluetooth` under the root directory of the WP76/WP77 yocto tree.